Prediction of defect properties in concentrated solid solutions using a Langmuir-like model: Limitations

 \section{Limitations}

-Our methodology does not account for binding between impurities.
-While it should remain true that each site's occupation numbers follow the completely open ensemble and that the concentration of the impurity is the thermodynamic average of the impurity's occupation probability, we take a naive averaging procedure that does not account for correlations between sites, which can be problematic for many relevant solid solutions, such as those with a large number divacancies, voids, and/or dislocations.
+Our methodology does not account for binding between impurities/defects.
+While it should remain true that each site's occupation numbers follow the completely open ensemble and that the concentration of the impurity is the thermodynamic average of the impurity's occupation probability, we take a naive averaging procedure that does not account for correlations between sites, where $N$ is the number of lattice sites:

+which can be problematic for many relevant solid solutions, such as those with a large number of divacancies, voids, and/or dislocations.
 Another example would be He in stainless steel, where He tends to precipitate \cite{doi:10.1080/01418618308245265}.

 Even without a high tendency to bind, correlations between impurity occupation probabilities will be relevant outside of the dilute limit.
-However, the dilute limit is usually well-respected below the melting point \cite{SIEGEL1978117}\cite{KRAFTMAKHER199879}.
+However, at least for defects, the dilute limit is usually well-respected below the melting point \cite{SIEGEL1978117}\cite{KRAFTMAKHER199879}.
+In general, to include correlations, one must additionally include higher-order cluster terms: